aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/rename-worksheet-in-spreadsheet/_index.md

 - **Reduced Labor Costs** – Reduces the need for positions dedicated to manual document consolidation.
 - **Pay‑per‑Use** – No upfront investment; you only pay for the API calls you actually use.
 - **Zero Maintenance Costs** – No servers to maintain, no software updates, and no compatibility concerns.
+- **Automation Capability** – Enables automated document standardization and workflow integration.

 ## How to Use the Rename Worksheet in Spreadsheet API with SDKs

 ### OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ManagementController/RenameWorksheetInSpreadsheet) details a publicly accessible programming interface, allowing for REST interactions directly from a web browser.
+The <a href="https://reference.aspose.cloud/cells/#/ManagementController/RenameWorksheetInSpreadsheet" target="_blank" rel="noopener noreferrer">OpenAPI Specification</a> details a publicly accessible programming interface, allowing for REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs